 - Cooked Polenta -recipe here

-- First wash gizzards really good under cold water, cut them in half, and cut off any green or fatty parts.
+- First wash gizzards really well under cold water, cut them in half, and cut off any green or fatty parts.

 - Boil 1/2 pot of salted water w/ 1/2 onion, drop in the water gizzards and let them boil for 20-25 minutes, keep the lid half way closed, and be close by because water will start to bubble.
 Boil on high for first 5 minutes, then turn down the heat on medium low.

 - Drop gizzards in colander and wash under cold water, let them get air dry until ready to use.

 - Slice onion, garlic and set aside.
-Preheat oil and drop in carefully chicken gizzard, turn the heat on medium and saute for few minutes, just when they start to turn brownish, crunchy color, drop in onion and garlic.
-Season with salt to taste. (you can use herbs too); Since gizzards were cooking in salted water, you do not need much, maybe few pinches of salt.
+Preheat oil and drop in the carefully chicken gizzard, turn the heat to medium and saute for a few minutes, just when they start to turn brownish, crunchy color, drop in onion and garlic.
+Season with salt to taste.
+(You can use herbs too); Since gizzards were cooking in salted water, you do not need much, maybe few pinches of salt.

 - Saute until onion and garlic starts to get golden color, and gizzards are brownish.